galacticcouncil/hydration-docs/docs/claim.md

 2. Sign a message through external wallet.

     If you have typed in your ethereum address you will need to sign a message through external wallet that you used to buy the tokens and own a private key to.
-Once you have signed your message, paste the signed message into the response field.
+Once you have signed your message, paste the signature (starting with "0x") of the signed message into the response field.

 ### 04 Claim

 Once signed, you will need to send a transaction and sign it with your Polkadot.js extension.
 When you do this you officialy become HDX owner.
+You can check the balance of your claimed tokens in [Polkadot.js](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-01.snakenet.hydradx.io#/accounts).

 ### 05 What's next?